tduyng/prettyoutput/README.md

 # Pretty print a JSON file
 prettyoutput package.json       # for ESM
 pretty package.json             # for ESM
-prettyoutput-esm package.json   # for ESM
-pretty-esm package.json         # for ESM
 prettyoutput-cjs package.json   # for CJS
 pretty-cjs package.json         # for CJS
 ```